 - to describe the basic project management standards, the differences between them, their content and the possibilities of use in practice

 - The main goal of this course is basic understanding of project management area.
-Initially, the basic principles of project management according to IPMA (International Project Management Association) are introduced, as well as basics of Prince2 project methodology and info about agile method SCRUM.
-Afterwards, students will have to go through an e-learning application that simulates project management.
+Initially, the basic principles of project management according to IPMA (International Project Management Association) are introduced, as well as basics of PRINCE2, PMI and agile method SCRUM.
+Afterwards, students go through an e-learning application that simulates project management.
 First step of the application is to plan a house building project.
-After creating a plan, student will go through a realization part and will have to react to random events.
-Thanks to the application student will be able to apply basic principles of project management.
+After creating a plan, students go through a realization part and have to react to random events.
+At the end, a live simulation game will show principles of SCRUM.
+Thanks to the application students will be able to apply basic principles of project management.

 - recommended literature

 - DOLEŽAL, Jan.
 Projektový management : komplexně, prakticky a podle světových standardů.
 První vydání.
 Praha: Grada Publishing, 2016.
 418 stran.
 ISBN 9788024756202. info

 - SVOZILOVÁ, Alena.
 Projektový management : systémový přístup k řízení projektů.
 3., aktualizované a rozší.
 Praha: Grada publishing, 2016.
 421 stran.
 ISBN 9788027100750. info